 02. Provide Easy Access Of Work To The Clients

 There are various software’s available for file sharing including Dropbox, Google Drive, and more.
+You can also look for product management software that foster collaboration and help improve a team’s productivity.
 These ensure an easy access to work related files regardless of your location and the device you are using.

 03. Stay Active

-Take a break from work, grab a cup of coffee, enjoy a meal, go for a short walk, listen to your favorite music, choose to read a book, or just stretch your body.
+Take a break from work, grab a cup of coffee, enjoy a meal, go for a short walk, play fun games and activities like solving a jigsaw puzzle or unscrambling words, listen to your favorite music, choose to read a book, or just stretch your body.
 There are several ways to refresh your mind and body.

 04. Maintain Your To-Do Lists